 The Scheme closed to new contributions on 1 October 2016 and has never been used for automatic enrolment duties in respect of any employees.
 Therefore, the Scheme does not provide a default arrangement under the meaning of regulation 3 of the Occupational Pension Schemes (Charges and Governance) Regulations 2015 for automatic enrolment purposes or the meaning of regulation 2A of the Occupational Pension Schemes (Investment) Regulations 2005.

 The Scheme is managed as a bundled arrangement by Aviva, who provides services in respect of administration, investment management and scheme communications.
-The arrangement has guaranteed annuity rates which apply if benefits are taken in line with the terms and conditions of the arrangement.
 Members are not given any other fund choices in the Scheme.